 The Emirates Lounge – Location: North Terminal, Airside • Virgin Atlantic Clubhouse – Location: North Terminal, Airside • British Airways Club Lounge – Location: South Terminal, Airside • British Airways First Lounge – Location: South Terminal, Airside.

-If sleeping in London Gatwick Airport does not appeal to you, there are hotels near the airport:
+If sleeping in London Gatwick Airport does not appeal to you, there are hotels in and near the airport:

 Inside Airport Bloc Gatwick – A budget hotel located inside the South Terminal on the 3rd Floor, Departures Level, beside security.

 Inside Airport YOTELAIR – Located in the South Terminal next to International Arrivals, this budget airport hotel offers day rooms/ hourly (4 to 24 hours).
 Transit (airside) passengers will need valid entry into the UK to stay here.